SunnyDeng/azure-content-dede/articles/mobile-services-xamarin-ios-get-started-offline-data.md

 			...    // the rest of the code in the method is unchanged }

-2. Ändern Sie die Methode `AddRefreshControl`, um `SyncAsync` aufzurufen, bevor `RefreshAsync` aufgerufen wird:
+2. Ändern Sie die Methode "AddRefreshControl" so, dass "SyncAsync" vor dem Aufruf von "RefreshAsync" aufgerufen wird:

 		RefreshControl.ValueChanged += async (sender, e) => {